apache/parquet-format/LogicalTypes.md

   does not resolve and is invalid.
 * `size` must be set whenever `offset` is set.
 A value that sets `offset` without `size` is invalid.
-* If `inline` and a locator are both set, they must denote the same bytes, and a reader may resolve the value from either.
-If they disagree the value is invalid; a reader is not required to detect this and may return the bytes of either representation.
+* If `inline` and a locator are both set, a reader may resolve the value from either.
+  Producers are expected to write the same bytes in both, but a reader is not required to check this and may return the bytes of either.
 Producers may treat `inline` and the locator fields as mutually exclusive.
 * Field names within a `FILE`-annotated group must not be renamed.
 * Additional metadata about the file (e.g., modification timestamp) must be stored adjacent to this group by engines or table formats, not inside it.